Thursday, November 12, 2020

 I had already met a number of very remarkable men including my tutor at Cambridge, the future Regius Professor of Modern History, Geoffrey Elton, the dedicated and daunting English lecturer, critic and editor, F.R.
 Leavis, the celebrated economist Arthur Lewis of St. Lucia and an astonishing sportsman named Dennis Silk who later became President of the MCC – but now I found Jock Campbell easily the most charismatic man I had encountered in my life.

 It is impossible to convey by simple description the force and compelling attractiveness of a truly charismatic person.
-How can you exactly describe an emanation of energy, a unique aura that goes far beyond physique and appearance and words 0uttered?
+How can you exactly describe an emanation of energy, a unique aura that goes far beyond physique and appearance and words uttered?
 The word derives via ecclesiastical Latin from the Greek kharisma meaning a divinely conferred power or talent.
 That captures something of the essence of what is involved since it infers that the charismatic person attracts and deserves devotion.
 I was a Jock devotee from the very start.

 Jock Campbell’s eloquence made the heart beat faster and my young undergraduate mind and soul responded to his fervour.
 That first meeting lasted for a long time, well past the cheese and liqueur part of lunch, and by the end I was completely and utterly converted to this extraordinary man’s vision of how practical good could be done in this world.
 I have been in the Guyana sugar industry for nearly fifty years and I have never stopped looking upon what has to be done not just as a job, though of course it is that too and has to be done well, but also as a sort of crusade.
 The Jock effect has never really worn off.